Ketosis: What It Is, the Science Behind It, and When It Works Best

 Paul Saladino’s Animal-Based Perspective

-Dr. Paul Saladino, once a strict carnivore advocate, now emphasizes metabolic cycling — alternating between fat- and carb-based metabolism to support hormone and thyroid balance.
-His philosophy:
+Dr. Paul Saladino, once a strict carnivore advocate, now emphasizes metabolic cycling—alternating between fat- and carbohydrate-based metabolism to support thyroid function, hormone balance, and long-term resilience.
+His philosophy reflects a broader functional medicine principle:

 “Ketosis is a tool, not a prison.
 Flexibility is health.”